United

 until he gets the truth.

 Jay Adler is perfect as the quintessential, nervous weasel with a season pass to the vice squad's interrogation room.
-Adler has information relevant to identifying the possible killers but his memory is foggy in fear of his own life.
+Adler has relevant information, but his memory is foggy due to fear for his own life.
 Robinson lets him sweat it out until his “fog” clears.
-With great reluctance he lets it slip about an upcoming bank robbery.
+With great reluctance, he lets it slip about an upcoming bank robbery.
 Gilbert's pounding score is effective as the robbery is set to take place.
 Officers are positioned throughout the bank thanks to the Adler tip.
-This scene is fairly tense and exciting leading up to the attempted robbery.
+This scene is fairly tense and exciting, leading up to the attempted robbery.

 Paulette